HOP & Learning Teams

-Southpac is pleased to offer Human & Organisational Performance and Learning Teams workshops across the region led by our world-leading HOP team.
-The HOP Learning Teams course includes a 1-day Introduction to Human and Organisational Performance (H.O.P Fundamentals) and 1.5 days focused on Operational Learning and Learning Teams.
+Southpac offers Human & Organisational Performance and Learning Teams Courses across the region led by our fantastic HOP team.
+The HOP Learning Teams course includes a one-day Introduction to Human and Organisational Performance (H.O.P Fundamentals) and two days focused on Operational Learning, Learning Teams and H.O.P Integration.

 Human & Organisational Performance Fundamentals